 Even the most loving pet owners are out of their league when attempting to care for an exotic animal in their home.

-Steve Vogel, a curator at the Monterey Bay Aquarium in Monterey, California, says that when an exotic animal attempts to attack its owner, it is a sign that something is wrong.
+Steve Vogel, a at the Monterey Bay in Monterey, California, says that when an exotic animal attempts to attack its owner, it is a sign that something is wrong.
 “Anytime that an animal gets to the point where it’s trying to bite you, or it’s trying to react to you negatively, that’s very stressful for the animal,” he says.
 “And it’s unhealthy if it’s a continued thing.”

 Leave It to the Experts

 Both Castro and Vogel maintain that zoos and aquariums are more equipped to take care of exotic animals than regular pet owners.
-Vogel notes that the Monterey Bay Aquarium has a full-time veterinarian on staff, while Castro says that zoos put a lot of research into finding out how to provide the right environment for the animal.
+Vogel notes that the Monterey Bay Aquarium has a full-time on staff, while Castro says that zoos put a lot of research into finding out how to provide the right environment for the animal.

 “I think in general you have to know the history of that kind of animal,” she says.